 - Inexperience – Catalytic converter recycling is new territory for many scrap yards, so they don’t know how to buy them correctly.

-- Lack of Resources – Scrap yards that are looking to increase their selling of catalytic converters have difficulty finding the correct information for buying it.
+- Lack of Resources – Scrap yards looking to increase their selling of catalytic converters have difficulty finding the correct information for buying it.

 How Do You Find The Right Scrap Catalytic Converter Buyer?

-With so many problems and a lack of knowledge across scrap yards, many independent buyers like auto shops and garages will start to buy catalytic in their region.
+With so many problems and a lack of knowledge across scrap yards, many independent buyers like auto shops and garages will start to buy catalytic converters in their region.
 While this may seem like a quick and easy option, seller beware.
-Some of these smaller locations may not have all the resources and knowledge to provide the correct pricing and grading for your catalytic converters.
+Some smaller locations may lack the resources and knowledge to provide the correct pricing and grading for your catalytic converters.

 Why Local Auto Shops Aren’t The BEST Option